thelia-modules/Klikandpay/README.md

 INTEGRATION
 ----------

 There are **3 samples pages** in the module that you can find in the folder `/local/modules/klikandpay/templates/frontOffice/default/` and you have to copy them into your theme if you are not using the default's theme.

- - **order-payment.html**: page used to send the order data to Klik & Pay's payment services..
+ - **order-payment.html**: page used to send the order data to Klik & Pay's payment services.
  - **order-placed.html**: Return page when your order is accepted.
  - **order-failed.html**: Return page when your order is refused or canceled.

-**Notice:** These samples are just made to help you to integrate the module Klik & Pay in your project.
+**Notice:** These samples are just made to help you to integrate the module Klik & Pay in your project and you might have them already into your theme for an other module of payment.

 ----------